 Hat: Same as above.
 For this summer look we put on a straw boater hat, which was very popular for spring and summer.
 A straw Panama hat is another wealthy man’s summer hat.
 For a casual look, a white 8 panel cap would also look well.

 Shoes: Now you can bring out your two tone shoes.
 Wingtips, saddle shoes, or cap toes with brown and cream patterns.
 Black and white is less common.
 Otherwise, a solid pair of black or brown wingtips will look dapper when worn with a pair of white spats, too.

 Accessories: Gloves in a color to compliment, but not necessarily match, the suit is an appropriate addition.
 A pocket watch on a chain is another, although you won’t see it unless you take your jacket off.
 A walking cane is an upper class accessory that will set you apart from the business class men.
 Buy 1920s mens accessories here.

 1920s Men’s White Summer Suits

-In the summer, for upper class men, wearing white was the thing to be seen in.
-White or ivory was worn at garden parties, summer house parties, and at outdoor sporting events.
+In the summer, for upper class men, white was the color to be seen in.
+White or ivory was worn at garden parties, summer house parties and at outdoor sporting events.

 1920s Golf Costume